Frequently asked questions

 How old do I have to be?

-• Collection box collectors must be 16 years of age or over
+- To gather donations using a collection box, you must be 16 years of age or over

 • For licensed lotteries, children under the age of 16 cannot sell tickets